hitengajjar/django_excel_transformer/README.md

 <img src="./static/class-diagram.png" width="1000">

 There are primarily 2 main inputs to the application -
-1. Mapper YAML file - this is link between Django models and excel workbook (excel file).
-Please see sample `config\mapper.yml` file for Panopticum
+1. Config YAML file - this is link between Django models and excel workbook (excel file).
+Please see sample `config\config.yml` file for Panopticum
 2. Excel file - (a) exporter case - file will be created, (b) importer case - data will be read from the file.
     1. Each Django model is exported to one or many sheets.
 Generally 1 model to 1 excel sheet.
     2. FKEY data is controlled via excel data validation

         > TODO: Add GIF explaining this case.
-    3. Exported sheets are excel formatted using formatting information if provided from mapper
+    3. Exported sheets are excel formatted using formatting information if provided in config.YAML

 ## TODO
 * P1 - Importer application
 * P4 - Export multiple datasets to same sheet (allow relations)
 * P2 - Apply predefined filters like export latest-only, sort
 * P2 - Parser errors should point YAML line number
-* P2 - Logic for data type validation for each YAML field needs to be improved and made generic
 * P2 - Support M2M reverse relationship. e.g. In Panopticum, we would like to export/import [`DatacenterModel`](https://github.com/perfguru87/panopticum/blob/master/panopticum/models.py#L723) within [`ComponentDeploymentModel`](https://github.com/perfguru87/panopticum/blob/master/panopticum/models.py#L680) sheet.
 * P3 - In case of export, if a model is exported to multiple excel sheets (possible due to usage of different filters), then any reference into it should be supported. e.g. [`ComponentVersionModel`](https://github.com/perfguru87/panopticum/blob/master/panopticum/models.py#L365) is exported to 2 sheets `compver_latest` having all latest version and `compver_notlatest` having all versions which aren't part of `compver_latest`, while data within sheet [`ComponentDependencyModel`](https://github.com/perfguru87/panopticum/blob/master/panopticum/models.py#L594) wants to provide excel data validation on [`version`](https://github.com/perfguru87/panopticum/blob/master/panopticum/models.py#L602) field which should refer to either `compver_latest` or `compver_notlatest`
 * P2 - Auto tests
 * P2 - Version support (atleast provide version say to Django command with `-v` option)
-* P1 - For export, have sheet position for models.
-Make this configurable via mapper YAML file
+* P1 - For export, consider sheet positions in the order they are defined in config YAML file
 * P1 - Generic option to exclude specific fields at time of export. e.g. `id`
-* P1 - `read_only` configuration option should make worksheets non-editable
-* P1 - Re-factor column defaults